 - some medications

-If you want to monitor your magnesium intake while taking supplements, you can keep track of the magnesium content of various foods that you eat.
+If you want to monitor your magnesium intake while taking supplements, you can keep track of the magnesium content of various foods you eat.

 Some key symptoms of excess magnesium include: